appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

-## Automating Mobile Gestures For iOS with WDA/XCTest backend
+## Automating Mobile Gestures For iOS With WebDriverAgent/XCTest Backend

 Unfortunately Apple's XCTest framework does not natively support W3C standards for TouchAction interface implementation.
 Although, it provides rich set of gestures,